 2. Slow down while you eat

 For too many of us, multitasking and over scheduling turn our meals into a race against the clock.
 But rushing through a meal disconnects us from our food and brings on digestive discomforts.
 Eating should be a pleasurable, mindful experience, though often we do not treat it as such.
-Noshing on salted nuts in front of the computer at work, chewing on a chocolate bar en route to a meeting—sound familiar?
+Noshing on salted nuts in front of the computer at work, chewing on a protein bar en route to a meeting—sound familiar?
 Although it may not be possible for us to sit and slow down for every meal of the day, when we do have the opportunity, we can employ a few simple techniques that can bring more peace and enjoyment to our eating to nourish both body and soul.
 So often we eat mindlessly.
 We stuff food into our mouths while working on the computer, watching TV, or when we’re on the run.
 The pleasure of eating is in slowing down and fully experiencing all of the elements of food—sight, smell, touch—what does it look like?
 From colours, textures and smells, take some time to explore each during your next meal as if it’s the first time you are experiencing them and notice the difference.

 3. Chew Your food.
 This may sound obvious, but the majority of us do not chew our food enough.
 We chew 3-5 times and swallow.
 We need to chew our food so much more than this because chewing actually ignites the digestion process.
 We need to chew our food over 30 times before we swallow.
 I know, sounds like a lot and it is, but this completely alters the way we experience eating, helps with digestion, almost eliminates digestion issues like bloating, gas and cramping and actually helps us eat less because we are satisfied faster.
 So just when you think you can not chew any more, continue.
 Talk about about staying present.